richcsst/BBS-Universal/README.md

 Copyright © 2023-2025 Richard Kelsch

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License Version 3 as published by the Free Software Foundation.
+This program is free software; you can redistribute it and/or modify it under the terms of the Perl Artistic License.

-See the LICENSE file for a copy of this license.